 The Importance of Backing up Your Website

-Not all web hosting companies have the same policies on backing up their client’s websites.
+Not all web hosting companies have the same policies regarding backing up their client’s websites.
 Some, if you read all the small print, will put the responsibility directly on the customer.
-Backing up is something that is vitally important, and the process should be reviewed before committing to any service provider.
+Backing up is a necessary process, and should be reviewed before committing to any service provider.

 Case in Point:

 Her website and all the text that she had written for it was gone.
-But, I was able to save the text for her by trying these two simple tricks.
-I was able to retrieve the text, but, unfortunately, the images were no longer available.
+But, I was able to save some of her website by trying these two simple tricks.
+I retrieved all of the text, but, unfortunately, the images were no longer available.

 To retrieve a lost file on the web, first, try Googling your website.
 In the search results, you should see the page titles in blue, followed by the URL for the web page in green.
 To the right of the URL, there is a small green triangle.
-If you click that, there is a menu that pops up that should say “Cached” and possibly “Similar”.
-Choose “Cached”.
-This will load a cached copy of your website that was there the last time Google crawled your site.
-The date of this last crawl will depend on how popular your website is, and how often new content is regularly added to it.
-However, if you are lucky, then it will be before anything bad happened.
+If you click that, there is a menu that pops up that should say “Cached” and possibly “Similar.”
+Choose “Cached.”
+This will load a copy of your website that was there the last time Google crawled your site.
+The date of this previous crawl will depend on how popular your website is, and how often new content is regularly added to it.
+However, if you are lucky, then it will be before anything terrible happened.
 Google will show the date in a grey box at the top of the page.

-If that does not work, there is always the Internet Archive.
-Go to The Way Back Machine, and enter your website address and click “Take me back”.
-If your website is in the archive, you will be brought to a page that has a timeline of years across the top and a calendar below that.
+If that does not work, there is the Internet Archive.
+Go to The Way Back Machine, and enter your website address and click “Take me back.”
+If your site is archived there, you will see a timeline and a calendar page.
 Click on any of the dates circled in blue on that page, and it will take you to a snapshot they made during that day.
 The Way Back Machine stores over 400 billion web pages, and depending on how your site was set up at the time, all of your images might not be linked up correctly.
 But, again, if you are lucky, you will have a few different snapshots of your website available.

 Hopefully, you never find yourself in this situation.
-Ask your hosting company about their backup policies.
-Keep in mind that nightly backups sound good, but only if you catch a mistake by the very next day.
+Ask your hosting company about their back-up policies.
+Keep in mind that nightly back-ups sound good, but only if you catch a mistake shortly after.

-Just like files on our home or office computers, important files should have a 3-2-1-Backup strategy.
+Just like files on our home or office computers, essential data should have a 3-2-1-Backup strategy.
 This is: